 There’s also a castle piece for each house — this will come into play later.

 Finally, each house has its own “character sheet.”
 These are a mystery when you first open them, but boy do they come into play later on.

 What is all this extra stuff for?

 You can go ahead and start playing classic Risk on whichever board you have the number of players for.
-The same rules can apply, leave everything but the board, armies and six-sided die behind.
-For speeded play, a end game card can be put into the bottom half of the territory deck.
-When it's pulled, you add up units and territories and the winner is decided.
+The same rules can apply, leave everything but the board, armies, and six-sided die behind.
+For speeded play, an end game card can be put into the bottom half of the territory deck.
+When it’s pulled, you add up units and territories and the winner is decided.

 But if you really want to get the Game of Thrones experience, and give Risk some serious steroids, then you have to play Dominion rules.

 This is what sets the game apart from any other Risk theme.
 Dominion mode truly makes you feel like you’re inside the story, with deception, backstabbing, and shocking twists at every corner.

 On our second play of the game, someone commented after their first turn: “This is already brutal.”